- Garden / Landscaping / Patio — 253

 Vigorously growing plants produce "suckers," rapidly growing, usually vertical, shoots.
 Cut these yearly, or they will restrict air and light from the middle of the plant and eventually become dominant over properly positioned growth.
 One exception to this rule is when reworking older trees or shrubs, a well placed sucker may be chosen to replace a branch too horizontal or otherwise inferior.
 After one season's growth, cut this sucker back to an outside bud, removing 1/3 to 1/2 of its length.

 Care must be taken when pruning old, overgrown trees.
-A thorough job completed in one season will seriously weaken, or possible even kill the tree - spread this renovation pruning over a three year period to limit shock to the tree.
+A thorough job completed in one season will seriously weaken, or possibly even kill the tree - spread this renovation pruning over three years to limit shock to the tree.

 When pruning hedge plants, be sure to angle the sides slightly outward from top to bottom; otherwise, lower portions of the plant will not receive enough light, will become thin, and eventually leave bare areas - see Fig. 4.

 To summarize briefly - remember to visualize the ideal form of the plant and make each cut contribute to that form.
 Remove diseased, dead or damaged wood and remove branches which cross (or those which you see *will* cross or otherwise conflict).
 In general, favor growth which grows outward overgrowth which grows back toward the middle of the plant.